 Grizzlies are NO LONGER LEGAL TO HUNT IN BC “Spot & Stalk” methods are used for Black Bears.
 These Black Bears are well known for their color variations.
 They have a healthy population OF bears.

-Wolf can be added to any of our hunts through the purchasing a wolf tag.
-Despite their extremely shy nature there is a fair chance you’ll see a wolf, hear them howl or come across fresh signs during your hunt.
+Wolf can be added to any hunt simply by purchasing a wolf tag.
+Despite their extremely shy nature, there is a fair chance you’ll see a wolf, hear them howl, or come across fresh sign during your hunt.

 You can drive to their base camp built about 10 years ago.
 Base camp has 3 oarge cabins for clients to use.
 Wood hear, hot water, showers and a creek are all present.
 Spike Camps consist of two (2) other cabins located in the southern portion of the area.
 One sleeps four (4) and the other sleeps up to eight (8).
 And there are several wall tent camps or pup tents are placed strategically throughout the area to keep you close to the action.

 Aug.
 31-Sept.7 Archery Only, Any Bull 1 on 1 $ 5,000.00

 Sept.
 (8 day hunt) Min.
 6 point Bulls 1 on 1 $ 7,000.00